SeungyuLee/OS-snu/README.md

 1. we learned how to use synchronization primitives in practice such as spinlocks, atomic_t in linux
 2. now we know how ctrl + c works in depth since it caused some trouble while debugging.
-3. system call number 384 has a problem
+3. system call number 384 has some problem
+4. we have to lock "data", not code when implementing synchronization primitives.

 ## Team Members